contentful/apps/examples/entry-list/README.md

 # Entry List location example
-This example shows how an app with a `EntryList` location can be built.
-It creates a simple handler that retrieves the id of the entry and return it to be displayed on the entries table.
+This example shows how to build an app with an `EntryList` location.
+It creates a simple handler that retrieves the entry id and returns it to display on the entries table.

 ## How to use